 Except with respect to his own compensation, our chief executive officer typically makes recommendations to the Compensation Committee regarding executive compensation matters.
-At the request of the Compensation Committee, our chief executive officer occasionally participates in meetings of the Compensation Committee, except with respect to discussions involving his own compensation.
+At the request of the Compensation Committee, our chief executive officer and our chief financial officer occasionally participate in meetings of the Compensation Committee, except with respect to discussions involving his own compensation.
 While the Compensation Committee solicits the recommendations and proposals of our chief executive officer with respect to executive compensation matters, these recommendations and proposals are only one factor in the Compensation Committee's decision-making process.

-Consideration of 2013 "Say on Pay" Advisory Vote
+Consideration of Previous "Say on Pay" Advisory Votes